Beaconsys/Beacon/README.md

 For more detailed information, please read [README](https://github.com/Beaconsys/Beacon/blob/master/data/README.md) in data directory.

 # Thank You
-Thanks for checking this library out!
+Thanks for checking this project out!
 I hope you find it useful.
 Of course, there's always room for improvement.
 Feel free to [open an issue](https://github.com/Beaconsys/Beacon/issues) so we can make Beacon better, stronger, faster.

 Also, if you have any questions，contact us: